OutSystems/docs-support/src/enterprise/updating-lifetime-analytics.md

 ![](images/updating-lifetime-analytics_1.png)

-During the migration period, the old data becomes available as it is being migrated, starting from the more recent data.
+During the migration period, the old data becomes available as it's being migrated, starting from the more recent data.

 When the data migration process finishes, all the information is available again.

-## OutSystems On-Premises Installation
+## OutSystems self-managed installations

 There is no action you are required to do before installing this new version of LifeTime in your OutSystems on-premises installation.

 When you install the new LifeTime version - which is performed when you publish LifeTime.osp solution shipped with the OutSystems Platform Server binary files - LifeTime Analytics creates the new tables and starts using them to collect new data.
 By this time, there is no impact on the existing data - all the previous data is saved in the old tables.

-### After LifeTime Update
+### After LifeTime update

 After you update LifeTime in your environment, LifeTime Analytics needs to run the **data migration process**.